code-saturne/code_saturne/docs/doxygen/user_guide/studymanager.md

 ## Syntax and additional markup

 ### How to comment markup in the parameters file?

-The opening and closing markup for comments in XML are `<!--` and `-->`.
+The opening and closing markup for comments in XML are `&lt;!--` and `--&gt;`.
 In the following example, nothing from the study `MyStudy2` will be read:
 ```{.xml}
 <?xml version="1.0"?>
 <studymanager>